Winston

 Introduction

-Both his first and last names contain symbolic elements.
+Both his first and last names can be read as symbolic.

-The first name Winston may be inspired by Winston Churchill, who was Prime Minister of Great Britain during the Second World War and a key figure in the Allies’ struggle against Nazi Germany and the other Axis powers (which happened just a few years before Orwell wrote the book).
-This is meant to highlight the fact that Winston is a rebel who fights against an oppressive regime (which is in many ways comparable to Nazi Germany), even though his story ends in defeat rather than victory.
+The first name Winston may be inspired by Winston Churchill, who was Prime Minister of Great Britain during the Second World War and an important person in the Allies’ struggle against Nazi Germany.
+This is meant to highlight the fact that Winston is a rebel who fights against an oppressive regime, even though his story ends in defeat rather than victory.

-Winston is a developing character, as both his outer and inner characterisation change dramatically as the story progresses through its three parts.
-We have therefore split our characterisation of Winston into several different parts as well.
+Winston is a developing character, as he changes dramatically as the story progresses through its three parts.
+We have therefore split our characterisation of Winston into three parts as well.

 Part I